ItsAlanK/portfolio-tracker/README.md

 - When calculating live portfolio values above the tool:
     - Gets the sum total amount of each asset in the portfolio individually.
     - Gets the live price for each of the tickers in the portfolio.
-    - Muliplies the live price by the amount held to get a live value.
+    - Multiplies the live price by the amount held to get a live value.
     ```
     (total amount of asset held) * (live price of asset) = Value of asset held
     ```